Proactive law

-The word proactive is the opposite of reactive, meaning that the approach to law is based on an ex ante view rather than an ex post view.
-According to the dictionary of Merriam-Webster, the word proactive refers to acting in anticipation of future problems, needs, or changes.

-Thus, the proactive law approach challenges the traditional backwards and failure oriented approach to law by acting in anticipation of legal disputes, taking control of potential problems, providing solutions, and self-initiation, instead of reacting to failures and shortcomings.
+The term proactive is the opposite of reactive, reflecting an ex ante view(before the event), rather than an ex post view(after the event)perspective on legal matters.
+According to the Merriam-Webster dictionary, the word "proactive" refers to acting in anticipation of future problems, needs, or changes.
+Thus, the proactive law approach challenges the traditional backwards and failure-oriented approach to law by acting in anticipation of legal disputes, taking control of potential problems, providing solutions, and self-initiating actions, instead of reacting to failures and shortcomings.

-The hotbed of the proactive law movement is the Nordic countries and Finland in particular.
+The focus of the proactive law movement is the Nordic countries and Finland in particular.
 The movement took off in the late 1990s and is almost similar to the American movement – Law as a Competitive Source.
-Both of these parallel evolutions are founded on the work of Louis M. Brown, developed in the 1950s known as the preventive approach to law.
+Both of these parallel evolutions are founded on the work of Louis M. Brown, developed in the 1950s and known as the "preventive approach to law".